zenOfBass/microwave-research/documentation/docs.md

    - Ensure that the system meets the prerequisites.
 Double-check CSV files and their format.
 2. **I'm having trouble generating a heatmap.
 What could be the issue?**
    - Verify that GNUplot is installed and properly configured.

 ---

+## Version Control and Change Logs

+The change logs for all program code files are kept here in the same folder as this file.
+All notable changes to this project will be documented there.
+The format used is based on *[Keep a Changelog](https://keepachangelog.com/en/1.0.0/)*, and this project adheres to *[Semantic Versioning](https://semver.org/spec/v2.0.0.html)* for version control.
+A template for newly released versions is also here in the documentation folder, and contains helpful instructions for recording version documentation.

+---